aarpon/hrm_docs/docs/user/GettingStarted.rst

   2, 3 or 4.
 * To optimize your deconvolution results it is necessary to understand the different properties of your image and some of the mechanisms behind deconvolution.
-If you’ve followed this guide, many properties have been assigned default values.
+If you have followed this guide, many properties have been assigned default values.
 We would like to encourage the users to read into and explore different settings, which will help you improve your deconvolution results.
 Some more in-depth knowledge is given in section